 By the time we realize that there are additional factors such as health, relationship, service, etc. that add more to overall happiness and satisfaction than wealth and power, we are far too late to course correct.
 My focus is on 30-something-old people who have tasted success in wealth and power, and are dissatisfied, but not knowing what would satisfy them.
-The Wheel of Life I use has 8 segments inquiring into goals for:
+The Wheel of Life coaching method I use has 8 segments inquiring into goals for:

 - Wealth creation focusing on future passive revenue